Interpreter Role vs. Bilingual Advocate

 Unless, the patient’s health, well-being, or dignity is at risk!

 The Role as an Interpreter is to Bridge the Language Gap in Communication; We are just the “Voice”.The Role of a Bilingual Advocate is to help bridge the gap of inequality and power between patients and providers.

-Bilingual Link workers/advocates, interpreters, community interpreters and translators are all titles for bilingual workers who are most commonly employed for providing language support to the users (both from the minority ethnic communities and from the health and social care agencies).”
+Bilingual Link workers/advocates, interpreters, community interpreters, and translators are all titles for bilingual workers who are most commonly employed and provide language support to the users (both from the minority ethnic communities and from the health and social care agencies).”

 However, if an advocate serves as an interpreter, the advocate becomes a part of the investigative process and may end up having to testify against the best interest of the victim.
 Thus, an advocate must not serve as both sexual assault victim advocate and interpreter, and must explain the possible consequences to the victim before ever serving as both advocate and interpreter.”